hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

           123456789

-       Variables in replacement string are interpolated by Perl.
+       NOTE: Variables in replacement string are interpolated by Perl.

 [Example-2] Query Replace in manner of Ruby.